HAS-Tools-Fall2020/homework-mekhap/Submissions/Code_Review1/README.md

 ---
 #### FORECAST VALUES FROM CODE

-* 1 week forecast based on AR model:
+* 1 week forecast based on AR model: 85.85
-* 2 week forecast based on AR model:
+* 2 week forecast based on AR model: 106.59

-* 1 week forecast based on last week's average flow:
+* 1 week forecast based on last week's average flow: 61.86
-* 2 week forecast based on last two weeks' average flow:
+* 2 week forecast based on last two weeks' average flow: 59.57

 ---
 #### CODE REVIEW

 1. Is the script easy to read and understand?
+The script is very easy to read!
+You could change a couple of things though, like your function doesn't need to be named model3_... especially if you change the name of your model.
+Also if you are going to label by steps, make sure you account for when you remove numbers so that the count stays consistent (I got confused when there wasn't a step 5).
+Also if you are going to do something like line 118-121, I would say don't make it its own cell since it doesn't have any code to run.
+3

 2. Does the code follow PEP8 style consistently?
+Yes, but make sure to move your functions to the top of your script by your initial imports!
+3

 3. Is the code written succinctly and efficiently?
+The code was written well, I can tell that you went back and removed anything unnecessary.
+3